perceived-dev/bisect/README.md

 We can definetly improve this experience.
 If we start loading the data before hand lets say when user hovers over the card.
 We can reduce the overall waiting time as the waiting time starts after user clicks the product, and we have started loading it before hand.

-But we can't just call showProductDetail on hover, as we can just predict the user intenton but we are not sure if they will actully click it.
+But we can't just call showProductDetail on hover, as we can just predict the user intention but we are not sure if they will actully click it.

-But if we can break this task into two parts.
+But, we can break this task into two parts.

 1. Fetch the product detail when user hovers on the product.
 (Just the fetch, which doesn't have any effect on view).
 2. Apply the data (call openProductDetailDrawer) on view only when user clicks.